 - Business feel as opposed to Touristy

 - Slightly further out of the center

 One of our favorite parts of New York.
 It’s not particularly well placed but it’s a nice place to be in itself.
 Great for longer Stays where you have time to go off and explore the City but you have a nice relaxed area to come back to.
 Very hip and trendy with lots of bars and cafes.
-Prices are reasonable too.
+The prices are reasonable too.

 - More Relaxed Feel

 Chelsea is the sort of area you would aspire to live in if you could, it’s the real New York. rows of Brownstone houses, Leafy Streets, Parks, shops, and endless bars and cafes.
 For shorter stays, it really doesn’t work as it is just a bit too far from the action but for longer stays, it really gets you under the skin of the city.

 Upper East Side and Park Street

 This is the very high end of New York.
 Top Quality hotels at top prices.
 This is where the millionaires live and stay.
 Home of the “world-renowned” Plaza hotel and severe other high-end luxury Hotels.
 This is where you stay when money is just not a consideration.

 - Poorly Located for tourist attractions